 Throttle

 You have to pay attention to your throttle control.
 Nice and smooth like you did with the clutch.
 You need to give the ATV gas to get up the hill, but a burst of throttle will cause your tires to slip, and you won’t make it to the top.
 Not enough throttle, and you’ll bog down.
-Losing speed and momentum will end a hill climb quick.
+Losing speed and momentum will end a hill climb quickly.

 Body Position

 You want to lean forward on your quad in a standing position.
-The upper part of your body may even need to be over the handle bars.
+The upper part of your body may even need to be over the handlebars.
 Standing and leaning forward will give you some forward momentum.
 But more importantly, it will help keep your front tires on the ground.
-Depending on how steep the incline is determines how much you should be leaning.
-It’s one of those things you get a feel for the more you do it.

 Keep Your Head Up

-A lot of riders I notice will look at the ground just in front of their quad when they first try to climb a hill.
-Although it feels natural, try not to do this.
 If you already know the terrain, then great.
 But if you’re not looking ahead, you could miss other obstacles on the hill like roots, ruts, or rocks.
 You don’t want to be taken by surprise, it could ruin your hill climb, and put you in danger.
-Always look up the hill in the path you are heading, and be ready to make any changes to your course if you need to.

 Pick A Line

 Have your line picked out before you start your climb.
 Knowing what path you’re going to take will help you out a lot.
 It can ease some of the nerves too, if you’re new to climbing hills on a quad.
-It can go badly very fast if you get half way up a hill only to find a rut or steep incline you weren’t prepared for.
+It can go badly very fast if you get halfway up a hill only to find a rut or steep incline you weren’t prepared for.
 Victory loves preparation.

 Pick a path you know you can make.
 Know your limits, be safe, and don’t try anything you’re not ready for.